 The heat of Summer will soon be melting away, and with the scenery beginning to change as leaves morph from green to the season’s reds, oranges and yellows, one of the real reasons for the season – football – arrives back in town.

 Baseball may have been America’s game once upon a time, but these days, the pigskin takes the cake.
 The popularity of college football and the NFL are at an all-time high, and

 especially in small-town America, there’s just something special about high school football.

 What makes Friday night’s gridiron contests so special goes beyond all the message boards, chat rooms and statistical breakdowns and speaks more to the hopes and dreams that every player, every fan and every member of the entire Indian nation, shares.
 It’s about the camaraderie forged during two-a-days, and blood, sweat and tears contributed by each player and coach in the sweltering heat, and it’s about the little guy conquering the evening’s Goliath.
 It’s about the rewards for the hours of practice and preparations by the cheerleaders and it’s about the halftime and the Green Machine Band blasting the sounds of Indian pride into the stands filled with green-clad fans.

 High school players aren’t playing for a new contract or the latest endorsement deal.
 Their blood, sweat and tears are all about the love of the game, and that’s what makes packed high school stadiums all over the country such special places to be.

 In this community Seminole County sports are not just Friday evening events.
 Cheering on the future generations of the community is a year-round privilege that residents of this county take seriously, take with pride and set their schedules around.
-Support of the youth and their activities in this community is as it should be and at the very top of everyone’s list.
+The support of the youth and their activities in this community is as it should be and at the very top of everyone’s list.

 The teams this community produces are all special because the people involved and the fans supporting them are special.